-Gomphrena in the Flower Garden
+Grow Annual Gomphrena in Your Flower Garden

-By now, your mailbox is probably awash in all the latest seed catalogs for 2015, and you’re starting to think longingly toward spring.
-As you flip through those vibrant pages, tempted by all you see, you might overlook Gomphrena, a pretty little annual also known as Globe Amaranth, but it’s definitely worth adding to any flower garden.
+By now, your mailbox is probably awash in all the latest seed catalogs, and you’re starting to think longingly toward spring.
+As you flip through those vibrant pages, tempted by all you see, you might overlook gomphrena, a pretty little annual also known as globe amaranth, but it’s definitely worth adding to any flower garden.

-Globe Amaranth (Gomphrena globosa) is native to Brazil, Panama, and Guatemala.
-It’s a member of the Amaranth (Amaranthaceae) family, which is well-known for its long-lasting blooms.
-The brightly-colored flower heads, which resemble clover flowers, are actually made up of stiff structures called “bracts”; the flowers themselves are very small and tucked into these colorful heads.
+Globe amaranth (Gomphrena globosa) is native to Brazil, Panama, and Guatemala.
+It’s a member of the amaranth (Amaranthaceae) family, which is well-known for its long-lasting blooms.
+The brightly-colored flower heads, which resemble clover flowers, are actually made up of stiff structures called “bracts.”
+The flowers themselves are very small and tucked into these colorful heads.
 Butterflies and other small pollinators are drawn to these tiny flowers.

-Plant Globe Amaranth in full sun to part shade and water well until established.
-Some varieties are very compact, growing only 6 inches tall or so, while others can stretch their stems up to two feet in height.
-Read catalog descriptions plant tags when purchasing to determine where to place this annual in your garden.
+Plant globe amaranth in full sun to part shade and water well until established.
+Some varieties are very compact, growing only 6 inches tall or so, while others can stretch their stems up to 2 feet in height.
+Read catalog descriptions and plant tags when purchasing to determine where to place this annual in your garden.

 Gomphrena is easy to start from seed, and will bloom in about 90 days.
 Try a nice mix of colors like this offering from Burpee, or the popular ‘Strawberry Fields’, which boasts brilliant red bloom heads and silvery foliage.